 - Pagespeed: First of all, fewer resources on a web page means more page speed.
 And everyone loves faster websites.

 - Higher Conversion Rate: Relevance is always helpful for a higher conversion rate.
 Widgets Visibility Control (WVC) is quite useful if you are running a multi-niche website.
 In that case, you might want to show a widget to the targeted visitors of a specific page.
 As the content of that widget is more relevant to the visitors of that specific page.
 Hence, it may help to boost conversion rates.
-(Email Sign-ups, Ad conversion etc.)
+(Email Sign-ups, Ad conversion, etc.)

 - User Experience & Design: Sometimes a widget does not go right with the design of a webpage.
-Or let me put this way that you might want to hide the widget to create a distraction-free page or content.
+Or let me put it this way you might want to hide the widget to create a distraction-free page or content.

 Show or Hide Widgets on Specific Pages, Posts or Archive in WordPress